Toggle mobile menu visibility

 4. Threats to health and safety / potential criminal action

-4.1 If a staff member feels threatened by contact with members of the public they will report their fears in writing (and the reason for them) to their Service Manager (i.e. normally a Third Tier officer).
+4.1 If a staff member feels threatened by contact with members of the public they will report their fears to their Service Manager (i.e. normally a third tier officer).

-4.3 If the Service Manager believes that the customer should be excluded on a long term basis, s/he must put the case for exclusion to their Head of Service for consideration in conjunction with the Appropriate Officer (if different) under the provisions of 3.5.e) above.
+4.3 If the Service Manager believes the customer should be excluded on a long-term basis, the case for exclusion must be made to their Head of Service for consideration in conjunction with the Head of Digital and Customer Services under the provisions of 3.12 c) and d) above.

-4.4 The Service Manager will complete appropriate Health & Safety (HS3) incident report form, forward a copy to the Corporate Health and Safety Service and as part of the action arising from his/her investigation will consider:
+4.4 The Service Manager will complete the appropriate health and safety (HS3) incident report form, forward a copy to the Corporate Health and Safety Service and as part of the action arising from their investigation will consider:

 a) Writing to the customer, requiring no repetition of the behaviour and, if necessary, setting conditions and restrictions for further contact with staff.
-This could include restrictions upon attendance at Council premises, together with appropriate restrictions e.g. supervision by security staff;
+This could include restrictions upon attendance at council premises, together with appropriate restrictions, such as supervision by security staff.

 4.5 If dealing with threatening, rude or abusive behaviour in a telephone conversation, the staff member will explain that they will terminate the call if the behaviour continues.
 If despite this warning the behaviour continues, the call will be terminated and a note placed on the case file to explain why this action was taken.
 Staff will respond to repeated calls in the same way.